Universal Access to Clean Water for Tribal Communities

 Over the last century, the U.S. federal government’s investment in modern water and sanitation systems largely bypassed Native communities.

-COVID-19 has had a disproportionate impact on Native Americans, affecting them at a rate 3.5 times higher than the white population.
+COVID-19 had a disproportionate impact on Native Americans, affecting them at a rate 3.5 times higher than the white population.